 Once the stalks are becoming too tall, start cutting them so you can replant.
 This will make sure that your bamboo plant won’t become overly crowded.

-Everything that you need to know about why a bamboo plant turning yellow is a problem, and the ways to take care of them are above.
 Start correcting the problems of your bamboo plant, for them to be able to last long.

 That is everything you need to know about why bamboo plants turning yellow is a problem, and how to take care of them.